pfrohner/vue-bored/README.md

 ```

 ## Todos
- - Finish the integration test in the Bored Smart component.
+ - Finish tests for 'Bored' component.
+ - Force eslint rules and format on save in tests as well.
  - Fix duplicated key warning when saving the same event multiple times.
  - Run tests before building, and deploying the app.
  - Pagination for list page.